The most interesting facts about Kyrgyzstan include an epic poem, a rich nomadic culture and the World Nomad Games

 5. In 1936 the country became a constituent republic within the USSR known as the Kirgiz Soviet Socialist Republic (SSR).

-7. The flag of Kyrgyzstan is mainly red – which partly descends from the USSR’s Soviet Red Banner.
+6. The flag of Kyrgyzstan is mainly red – which partly descends from the USSR’s Soviet Red Banner.
 However, it also stems from the flag carried by the national hero, Manas the Noble.
 In the centre of the flag is a yellow sun with 40 rays – a reference to the 40 clans of Manas.
 There is also a sun with an emblem of two crossed sets of three lines.
-This symbolises a yurt – a traditional Kyrgyz home.
+This symbolizes a yurt – a traditional Kyrgyz home.

 8. The Kyrgyz epic poem, Epic of Manas, is 20 times longer than Homer’s Odyssey.
 The poem is about the formation of the Kyrgyz people.
 There are Manas statues found in practically every city in Kyrgyzstan.